 *Corresponding author.
 Email: ellen.marsden@uvm.edu; telephone 802-598-8224; fax 802-656-8683 Abstract:

 After 45 years of stocking, lake trout in Lake Champlain have started to exhibit strong natural recruitment, suggesting a recent change in limiting factors such as prey availability or overwinter survival.
-The relative abundance of juvenile wild lake trout varies among regions of Lake Champlain, which suggest the prey base, or foraging success, may vary geographically within the lake.
+The abundance of juvenile wild lake trout varies among regions of Lake Champlain, which suggest the prey base, or foraging success, may vary geographically within the lake.
 One metric that can indicate differences in resources across regions is lake trout lipid content, which reflects the availability of food and serves as an important energy reserve for overwinter survival.
 We quantified total lipid content of stocked and wild age-0 to age-3 lake trout among lake regions and seasons.
 No spatial differences in lipid content were apparent, but wild fish had higher overall mean ± SE percent total lipid content (17.0 ± 0.7% of dry mass) than stocked fish (15.2 ± 0.7%).
 Lipids in fish stocked in November were high (35.1 ± 0.7% of dry mass) but dropped by spring (14.9 ± 1.3%) and continued to decline through autumn.
 Wild fish showed seasonal changes with winter depletion in lipids followed by summer increase, and a plateau in autumn.
 The lipid depletion in stocked fish poses two competing hypotheses: 1) the high lipid concentration is necessary for stocked age-0 fish to transition to foraging in the wild, or 2) the high lipid concentration is difficult to maintain on a wild diet and reduces survival in the first post-stocking year.

 Keywords: Salvelinus namaycush, recruitment, lipids, Lake Champlain, hatchery